Phoenix Springs: Reception

-Review aggregator website Open Critic determined that 77% of critics recommended the game.
-It received “mixed or average” reviews according to Metacritic.
+Review aggregator website OpenCritic determined that 77% of critics recommended the game.
+It received "mixed or average" reviews according to Metacritic.
 Some reviewers expressed frustration with the surreal and abstract storytelling, while praising the art direction and quality of the writing.
 The Verge called it “unsettling, smart, and emotionally cathartic”.
 Polygon said it was “a lesson in using negative space, both visually and narratively”.
 TheGamer rated it 5/5, declaring it “a vibrant reinvention of the point-and-click.”
+In his review for Eurogamer, Matt Wales summarized: "A beautiful, elusive mood piece, Phoenix Springs blend of taut dystopian detective noir and meandering surrealism is likely to frustrate as much as it intrigues."